 The cause of these losses remains unknown, but it may reflect the complexity of the genetic reprogramming needed if a healthy offspring is to be born.
 If even one gene inappropriately expresses or fails to express a crucial protein at a sensitive point, the result might be fatal.
-Yet reprogramming might involve regulating thousands of genes in a process that controlled by proteins and RNA made in the precursor of the parent egg cell.
-Only about three days after fertilization does the embryo start making its own RNA.
-Because an egg cell's own chromosomes would normally not be making RNA, nuclei from quiescent cells may have a better chance of developing after transfer.
+Yet reprogramming might involve regulating thousands of genes in a process that could involve some randomness.
+Technical improvements, such as the use of different donor cells, might reduce the toll.